 4 new customer service metrics to monitor

-The four new customer service metrics—Late shipments, Canceled orders, Missing or damaged items, and Missed messages—include percentage scores based on your order and account history over the past 90 days.
+The four new customer service metrics – Late shipments, Cancelled orders, Missing or damaged items and Missed messages – include percentage scores based on your order and account history over the past 90 days.
 We also provide a target for you to meet and context on whether your score is on track, has room to improve, or needs attention.
-Visit our Help Center for more information about how these scores are calculated.
+Visit our Help Centre for more information about how these scores are calculated.

 Gauge your performance and take action

 We’ve made it easy for brands to monitor where their shop is performing well on customer service and identify areas for improvement.
-You’ll see one of three colored indicators next to each service metric in your Analytics Page:
+You’ll see one of three coloured indicators next to each service metric in your Analytics page:

 - Green: You’re on track

 - Yellow: You have room to improve